OneTwoVLA: A Unified Vision-Language-Action Model with Adaptive Reasoning: Related Work

 \textbf{Reasoning for Robot Control.} Previous works~\citep{stone2023open,huang2023grounded,li2023interactive,belkhale2024rt,liu2024ok,shi2024yell,zhi2024closed,zhao2025cot,li2025hamster} demonstrate that high-level reasoning can enhance low-level policy performance in robot control.
 In particular, many studies~\citep{ahn2022can,huang2024copa,hu2023look,shi2025hi,team2025gemini,bjorck2025gr00t,helix} explore dual-system frameworks, where a foundation model (e.g., a VLM) serves as System Two to perform high-level reasoning, while a low-level policy operates as System One to generate actions based on reasoning outputs.
 While this dual-system framework proves effective for accomplishing long-horizon manipulation tasks, it inherently suffers from limitations such as the two systems lacking mutual awareness of each other's capabilities~\citep{shi2025hi} as well as latency issues with System Two.
-Our concurrent work~\citep{intelligence2025pi_} employs a single model to predict a subtask before each action, but this reasoning is simple and information-limited.
-If this inflexible paradigm generates extensive reasoning at every step, it significantly impacts inference efficiency~\citep{zawalski2024robotic}.
-To address these limitations, we propose a unified model capable of adaptively deciding when to reason versus when to act, allowing for both informative reasoning and efficient execution.
+Recently, $\pi_{0.5}$~\citep{intelligence2025pi_} employs a single model to predict a subtask before each action, but this reasoning is simple and information-limited.
+If this inflexible paradigm generates extensive reasoning at every step, it significantly impacts inference efficiency~\citep{zawalski2024robotic}. \hyd{To mitigate this, ECoT-Lite~\citep{chen2025training} avoids producing reasoning during test time, but this leads to degraded performance and prevents effective human-robot interaction.} To address these limitations, we propose a unified model capable of adaptively deciding when to reason versus when to act, allowing for both informative reasoning and efficient execution.
+For related work on co-training for robot learning, please refer to the Appendix~\ref{appendix_related_work}.

-\textbf{Co-training for Robot Learning.} Co-training with data from diverse sources has been shown to benefit robot learning~\citep{vuong2023open, driess2023palm, li2023vision, hu2023glso, nasiriany2024rt, hejna2024re, yang2024pushing, doshi2024scaling, yuan2024robopoint, maddukuri2025sim}.
-In particular, several prior works~\citep{brohan2023rt, mu2023embodiedgpt, zhu2025objectvla, zhou2025chatvla}explore co-training robot policies with action-free vision-language data alongside robot data, demonstrating improvements in policy generalization.
-However, these methods~\citep{brohan2023rt, mu2023embodiedgpt, zhou2025chatvla} typically either rely on existing vision-language datasets, which suffer from limited quality due to their significant domain gap from robot application scenarios; or manually collect vision-language datasets~\citep{zhu2025objectvla}, which are inherently limited in size and difficult to scale up.
-To address these limitations, we propose a scalable pipeline for synthesizing vision-language data rich in embodied reasoning.
-Our pipeline ensures both high quality and scalability, significantly enhancing policy's reasoning and generalization capabilities.